INFORMATION ABOUT CORNING VISIONS

 Released in Europe during the late 1970s and early '80s, it was officially introduced in the United States during the latter-half of 1983 and became the number one selling cookware set for a number of years.
 It is commonly seen in an amber or cranberry tint.
 A white variant was sold in some regions as "White Vision".
 Some model lines feature painted decoration, sculptured bodies, and SilverStone non-stick coating.

-Visions has been available non-stop for nearly 40 years and is currently sold worldwide by Corelle Brands, LLC.
+Visions has been available non-stop for over 40 years and is currently sold worldwide by Instant Brands.

 CALEXIUM: TRANSPARENT PYROCERAM

 The proprietary ingredients are mixed and heated to form a special kind of glass melt.
 The desired shape of the cooking vessel, such as a casserole or saucepan, is then molded from this melted glass mixture.
 Once formed, the vessel is repeatedly exposed to extreme temperatures and cooled under controlled conditions.
 This heat treatment makes crystals grow within the glass, turning it into a ceramic and dramatically improving the strength and thermal resistance of the final product.